 Is registration compulsory?

 All trucks that access Maasvlakte, must be registered with the Municipality of Rotterdam.
 For Dutch licence plates, Rotterdam makes use of RDW vehicle registrations.
 Trucks with a foreign licence plate are required to register with the Municipality of Rotterdam.
 You can do it via the Maasvlakte Truck Registration page.
 Registration is free and only has to be done once.
+Other registrations at non-official websites are not accepted.

 Do I have to create an account or use DigiD?